Owez/tinydb/README.md

 # TinyDB

-**Note: This project is not affiliated with the Python [TinyDB](https://tinydb.readthedocs.io/en/latest/), accidental naming error from when this project was started.
-See [renaming](https://github.com/scOwez/tinydb/issues/3) for updates.**
+> NOTE: This project is not affiliated with the Python [TinyDB](https://tinydb.readthedocs.io/en/latest/), accidental naming error from when this project was started.
+See [renaming](https://github.com/scOwez/tinydb/issues/3) for updates

-TinyDB or `tinydb` is a small-footprint, superfast database designed to be used in-memory and easily dumped/retrieved from a file when it's time to save. ✨
+TinyDB or `tinydb` is a small-footprint, superfast database designed to be used in-memory and easily dumped/retrieved from a file when it's time to save ✨

 This database aims to provide an easy frontend to an efficiant in-memory database (that can also be dumped to a file).
 It purposefully disallows duplicate items to be sorted due to constraints with hash tables.